Qiskit/qiskit/docs/how_to/use_qasm2.rst

     qc.measure(range(4),range(4))
     qc.draw("mpl")

-If you have an OpenQASM 2 program from a file, you should use the :meth:`qiskit.qasm2.load` method.
+If you have an OpenQASM 2 program in a file, you should use the :meth:`qiskit.qasm2.load` method.

 .. testcode::